A Lagrange-Newton Algorithm for Sparse Nonlinear Programming: Conclusion

 \section{Conclusion}

-In this paper, we have designed an efficient second-order greedy algorithm named the Lagrange-Newton Algorithm (LNA) for the sparse nonlinear programming (SNP) problem with sparsity and nonlinear equality constraints.
-By handling the nonlinear equality constraints via the Lagrangian function, we have introduced the notion of strong $\beta$-Lagrangian stationary points for SNP, in terms of which the first-order optimality condition has been established.
-Such a Lagrangian stationarity has stimulated us to construct an equivalent system consisting of Lagrangian equations, which has proven to be admissibly solved by the Newton method when some mild assumptions are imposed on the objective and constraint functions to obtain nonsingular Jacobian matrices.
-The resulting LNA has shown to be very effective, with favorable local quadratic convergence rate and the iterative complexity from the theoretical perspective, and significant computational superiority from the numerical perspective.
-Particularly, three well-known applications have been considered to verify that the assumptions used in this paper are not so restricted to some extent, and numerical comparison against the state-of-the-art methods for these three specific SNP problems has provided strong evidence of the advantage benefiting from the second-order information used in LNA.
-All of these enrich the research content of sparse optimization.
+In this paper, we have designed a second-order greedy algorithm named the Lagrange-Newton Algorithm (LNA) for the sparse nonlinear programming (SNP) problem with sparsity and nonlinear equality constraints, based on the strong $\beta$-Lagrangian stationarity and Lagrangian equations.
+The resulting LNA has shown to be effective, with local quadratic convergence rate and low iterative complexity from the theoretical perspective, and good computational superiority from the numerical perspective.

 There are also some issues that remain to be further investigated.
-As LNA is a second-order local method with heavy reliance on the initial points in general, the first issue is whether some first-order method would be merged to get a nice initial point for LNA.
-Besides, as LNA adopts the full Newton step in each iteration, the second issue is whether a line search scheme would be equipped for LNA, attempting to achieve global convergence and to accelerate the algorithm.
+As LNA is a second-order local method with heavy reliance on the initial points in general, the first issue is whether a line search scheme would be equipped for LNA, attempting to achieve global convergence and to accelerate the algorithm.
 Another more general issue would be whether we can extend LNA to more general sparse optimization models with equality and inequality constraints.
 We leave these in our future research.